lich-uct/molpher-lib/doc/source/usage/tutorial/exploration.rst

     - :py:class:`~operations.TraverseOper.TraverseOper`
     - :py:class:`~operations.CleanMorphsOper.CleanMorphsOper`

-They are all dervied from :class:`~molpher.swig_wrappers.core.TreeOperation` and contain the full set of operations performed on a tree in the original Molpher algorithm as published in [1]_.
+They are all derived from :class:`~molpher.swig_wrappers.core.TreeOperation` and contain the full set of operations performed on a tree in the original Molpher algorithm as published in [1]_.
 Therefore, the original algorithm can be implemented using those operations.

-In the next part of the tutorial, we will pay particular attention to the :py:class:`~operations.TraverseOper.TraverseOper` operation.
-It differs from the others, because it uses a callback function to perform actions on molecules in the tree and is, therefore, very useful for debugging and saving exporting various data (see `tree-traversal`).

-For more details on the other operations, see the designated pages in the documentation.

 ..  _tree-traversal:

 Traversing the Tree
 ^^^^^^^^^^^^^^^^^^^

-A special place among the operations belongs to the :py:class:`~operations.TraverseOper.TraverseOper` class.
+A special place among these operations belongs to the :py:class:`~operations.TraverseOper.TraverseOper` class.
 It does not directly implement a part of a morphing algorithm, but serves as a means of traversing molecules in a tree and reading/modifying them as needed: